lkrms/pretty-php/docs/Newlines.md

 # Newlines

-The token lists below are validated by the `TokenTypeIndex` [unit test][], so any changes to structure or syntax must be reflected there.
+The token lists below are validated by the `TokenIndex` [unit test][], so any changes to structure or syntax must be reflected there.

 ## Mixed